TL;DR

 Verdict: ForkLift's Git integration adds significant value for developers.

-Transmit supports a broader range of cloud services: Amazon S3, Google Cloud Storage, Backblaze B2, Rackspace Cloud Files, DreamObjects, Microsoft Azure, and WebDAV.
+Transmit supports a broader range of cloud services: Amazon S3, Google Cloud Storage, Google Drive, Dropbox, OneDrive for Business, Box, Backblaze B2, Rackspace Cloud Files, DreamObjects, Microsoft Azure, and WebDAV.
 The cloud integrations are polished with full management capabilities for each service.

-Verdict: Transmit supports more cloud storage services with more polished integration.
+Verdict: Transmit supports more cloud storage services with more polished integration, including Box and OneDrive for Business which ForkLift lacks.

 Transmit offers DockSend for quick uploads, server-to-server transfers, batch renaming, and Panic Sync.
 These features are focused on making file transfers as efficient as possible.